aaishahhamdha/PCBuilderExpertSystem/PCBuilderExpertSystem.md

 # PC Builder Expert System: How It Works

-This comprehensive guide explains the logic, scoring mechanisms, and workflow behind the AI-powered expert system that recommends optimized PC builds.
+This comprehensive guide explains the logic, inference mechanisms, scoring algorithms, and workflow behind the AI-powered expert system that recommends optimized PC builds.

+---

+## What Makes This an Expert System?

+An **expert system** is an AI program that mimics the decision-making ability of a human expert in a specific domain.
+This PC Builder system qualifies as an expert system because it:

+1. **Contains Domain Knowledge:** The system has a knowledge base with 72 PC components, compatibility rules, and performance requirements encoded as Prolog facts and rules.

+2. **Uses Inference Engine:** The system uses **forward chaining** to automatically derive new facts from user inputs (e.g., "IF usage=gaming THEN gpu_priority=high").

+3. **Applies Production Rules:** The system has IF-THEN rules that encode expert knowledge about PC building (e.g., "IF gaming_level=4k THEN min_psu_wattage=850").

+4. **Performs Reasoning:** The system doesn't just look up answers—it reasons through constraints, compatibility requirements, and scoring to make intelligent recommendations.

+5. **Provides Explanations:** Like a human expert, the system can explain WHY it chose each component through detailed reasoning traces.

+6. **Handles Uncertainty:** The system uses confidence multipliers (0.85-0.98) to represent how well components match requirements, similar to how an expert expresses certainty.

+**In summary:** This system captures the knowledge and reasoning process of an experienced PC builder and automates it to provide expert-level recommendations to users of any skill level.

 ---